Treasury debt in summary:

 - The returns for taking on such little risk by investing in Treasury securities are not attractive and should not be used as a long-term investment choice for young professionals.

 In order to finance the daily activities of the Federal government, the Treasury Department issues I.O.U.’s to investors and governments around the world.
-As of the end of 2017, the Treasury had more than $20 trillion dollars in outstanding debt obligations.
-Based on a U.S. population of just over 327 million, this amounts to roughly $61,000 in federal government debt per citizen (gulp!).
+As of the end of 2019, the Treasury had more than $23 trillion dollars in outstanding debt obligations.
+Based on a U.S. population of about 330 million, this amounts to roughly $70,000 in federal government debt per citizen (gulp!).

 The Treasury Department frequently holds auctions with major banks to issue new debt.
 All Treasury debt securities are backed by the “full faith and credit” of the United States government – which means Uncle Sam pinky-swears that he will repay you.
 The major credit rating agencies (Standard & Poors, Moodys, Fitch) assign repayment probability ratings to debt instruments, and in August 2011 Standard & Poors made history by downgrading the credit rating of the U.S. from the highest rating for the first time in more than 70 years.
 The U.S. has never failed to repay its debt, but the concerning increasing trend of total debt outstanding (see graph below) coupled with huge looming commitments to the baby boomer generation in the form of Medicare and Social Security could put our country in a tight financial picture within the near future.